Study: AudioEye detects up to 2.5x more issues than other tools

 • State and local government instrumentalities

-It’s important to call out that Title II of the ADA does not apply to federal government agencies.
-Instead, federal law requires federal agencies to comply with Section 508 of the Rehabilitation Act
+It’s important to call out that Title II does not apply to federal government agencies.
+Instead, federal law requires these agencies to comply with Section 508 of the Rehabilitation Act

 How Do ADA Title II Regulations Apply to Third Parties?

 Under Title II, public entities must ensure third parties — such as agencies, vendors, and service providers — also comply with nondiscrimination laws when creating digital content.
-In other words, any content created by a third party and made available by a government agency must be accessible.
-Even if content is published directly by the business or by a third-party organization, it must adhere to accessibility requirements.
+More simply, any content created by a third party and made available by a government agency must be accessible.

-For example, if a city government agency contracts with an outside mobile app developer to collect parking payments, the app must conform to WCAG 2.1 Level AA recommendations.
+For example, if a city government agency contracts with an outside mobile app developer to collect parking payments, the app must conform to WCAG 2.2 Level AA requirements.

-The timeline to meet the new regulations is dependent on the size of the organization; for example:
+The timeline for enforcement is dependent on the size of the organization; for example:

-• Organizations with less than 50,000 employees have until April 26, 2027 to meet compliance standards.
+• Organizations with fewer than 50,000 employees have until April 26, 2027 to meet compliance standards.

 • All special district governments also have until April 26, 2027 to be compliant.